-Change in Eligibility Status: It is the subscriber's responsibility to notify the group of all family changes that may affect: his/her or a dependents' eligibility under the plan; or the amount of premium that must be paid for coverage under the plan.
+Change in Eligibility Status: It is the subscriber's responsibility to notify the Health Connector of all changes that may affect your or your dependents' eligibility under the plan or the amount of premium you pay.
 Notification must occur within 60 days of the event.
-Changes requiring notice include the following:
+These include the following:

+- Having a baby or adopting a child.

+- The marriage of a dependent.

+- Address changes.

+- Moving out of the plan's service area.

+- Job changes.

+- Changes in marital status.

+- Death of a member.

+- Enrollment in a state or federal health insurance program such as Medicaid or Medicare.

-- Having a baby or adopting a child. - Marriage, divorce or legal separation; or the remarriage of a former spouse enrolled in the plan. - Address changes and/or moving out of the plan's service area. - Death of a member. - When the subscriber or a dependent no longer meets the plan's or group's eligibility requirements.
+- When you or a dependent no longer meets the Connector's or plan's eligibility rules.

-Note: Changes in dependents covered by the plan may result in a change to the premium.
+Note: Changes in dependents covered by the plan may result in a change to the premium that must be paid.